-Eligible Lebanon Humanitarian Fund (LHF) recipients include UN agencies, NGOs, the Red Cross/Crescent and organizations providing support to activities under the framework of the Lebanon Crisis Response Plan (LCRP).
+Eligible Lebanon Humanitarian Fund (LHF) recipients include NGOs, UN agencies, the Red Cross/Crescent and organizations providing support to humanitarian activities in Lebanon.
 Eligibility is determined by the comparative advantage of each organization to deliver effective response.

 Interested NGOs participate in a three-step eligibility assessment process to become LHF partners and apply for funding under the LHF allocations:

 Step 1: GMS registration